StripeRose/atrium/ReadMe.md

 ## Performance profiling

 The codebase uses [Tracy](https://github.com/wolfpld/tracy) for profiling on supported platforms.

-After it's been built successfully as part of the `setup_repo.bat` script, there is a shortcut to run it in `./code/run_tracy_profiler.bat`, which you can run before or after you start the example project.
+The executable is located at `./tools/tracy-profiler.exe`, which you can run before or while the project is running.

+### Building Tracy
+To build the Tracy profiler program, ensure Visual Studio 2022 has been installed with CMake tools, and run `./code/libraries/build_tracy_server.bat`.

 ## Structure
 * `build`